How to Use Cannabis Oil Concentrate Syringes

 One of the challenges faced by medical marijuana users is determining and delivering the proper dosage of medicine.
 Another is how to add cannabis oil concentrates to food or to wax/shatter vape pens in a way that is clean and doesn’t make a mess.
 Plastic syringes can also be used to accurately measure and deliver medicines in liquid form.

 Many Florida dispensaries sell cannabis oil concentrates in convenient 500 and 1,000-milligram syringes.
 These concentrates are quite potent — generally anywhere from 60 to 90 percent THC.
-A 1,000-milligram concentrate syringe will contain anywhere from 600 to 800 milligrams of THC.
+A 1,000-milligram concentrate syringe will contain anywhere from 600 to 900 milligrams of THC.
 A single dose the size of a grain of rice might be all the patient needs for relief.
 Widely hailed for its potency and efficacy, Rick Simpson Oil, aka RSO oil is one of the original concentrate syringes.

 What are these products?
 What are they used for?
 And how are they used?

-What are medical marijuana oil syringes?
+What are Cannabis Oil Concentrate syringes?

-Medical marijuana syringes, also called applicators, are similar in appearance to other syringes used for administering medicine but don’t have a needle.
+Medical marijuana syringes, also called applicators, or dablicators, are similar in appearance to other syringes used for administering medicine but don’t have a needle.
 They are basically dosage measurement and delivery tools.
 And, as we mentioned, some syringes come pre-filled and ready to use for dispensing cannabis oil concentrates.

 Ready-to-use, disposable applicators are filled with a measured amount of full-spectrum cannabis oil or concentrated cannabis extract.
 Pre-filled syringes come in several forms from liquids to thick pastes known as distillates or concentrates that can contain as much as 80 percent cannabinoid content.